-1.7 The current application is for the erection of a four-storey building with basement to provide a Class A1/A2 commercial unit at ground floor and basement levels and nine flats at ground, first, second and third floor level with associated private and communal amenity space; and the erection of cycle and refuse stores.
+- 1.7 The current application is for the erection of a four-storey building to provide a Class E commercial unit at ground floor level and nine flats at ground, first, second and third floor level with associated private and communal amenity space; and the erection of cycle and refuse stores.
+The proposal is extremely similar to planning permission reference 2019/01908/FUL but sees the basement element deleted.
+Other minor changes to the approved 2020 scheme are as follows: - Increase in floor-to-ceiling heights on first, second and third floor levels to 2500mm; - Slight incline on roof of building to comply with Building Regulations; and - Increase in height of the building by +635mm at roof level due to the above.